SoftHu/tos_avg/En/heart_4_2_6.md

 Start -->1756245653687967[<b>Speaker 👉 Torleone:</b>

 Sorry for making you come all this way.
 I've been preparing a birthday gift for a friend recently.
 A handmade fishing rod!
 Although she doesn't seem to like fishing,
 I still hope she likes it.]
 1756245653687967 -->1756245730988704{ }
 1756245730988704 -->|Who?|1756245816989349[<b>Speaker 👉 Torleone:</b>

-Miss Ama... it's a gift for her birthday, though we aren't particularly close friends...]
+I18N Missing]
 1756245730988704 -->|Her?|1756245816989349[<b>Speaker 👉 Torleone:</b>

-Miss Ama... it's a gift for her birthday, though we aren't particularly close friends...]
+I18N Missing]
 1756245816989349 -->1756245873979046[<b>Speaker 👉 Kon:</b>

 Oh oh oh, &lbrace;npc.4206&rbrace; is in a situation!]